haresfaiez/haresfaiez.github.io/_posts/2016-12-15-primitive-obsession.md

 EvenNumber four = new EvenNumber(2);
 ```

-The "accept" procedure will be:
+The "accept" procedure will be, then:

 ```
 accept(EvenNumber itsRole)
 ```

-And now, the context of the initial computation of the numbers may not be wholly required.
+And now, the context of the initial computation of the numbers may not be required
+for the maintainer of the latter procedure.
-The required aspect of it, that of the nature of two and four is well communicated.
+The required aspect of it, that of the nature of the numbers is well communicated.

-And, yes, you could just use EvenNumber as a wrapper, like this:
+And, yes, we could just use EvenNumber as a wrapper, like this:

 ```
 EvenNumber two  = new EvenNumber(2);
 EvenNumber four = new EvenNumber(4);
 ```

-But, here, we have an implicit duplication in the nature of the argument.
-But, as always, it is a trade-off where the use of the structure influences its internal
+As always, it is a trade-off where the use of the structure influences its
 implementation, wich itself changes as the software grows.